thieu1995/mealpy/README.md

 # Setting parameters
 obj_func = F5       # This objective function come from "opfunu" library.
-You can design your own objective function. verbose = False     # Print out the training results epoch = 500         # Number of iterations / generations / epochs pop_size = 50       # Populations size (Number of individuals / Number of solutions)
+You can design your own objective function like above verbose = False     # Print out the training results epoch = 500         # Number of iterations / generations / epochs pop_size = 50       # Populations size (Number of individuals / Number of solutions)

 # A - Different way to provide lower bound and upper bound.
 Here are some examples:

-## 1. When you have different lower bound and upper bound for each parameters
+## 1. When you have different lower bound and upper bound for each variables
 lb1 = [-3, -5, 1]
 ub1 = [5, 10, 100]